Emma is a museum professional, working for a variety of heritage organizations, she has a passion for history, conservation and literature.

 Carole Lombard was born Jane Alice Peters on 6th October 1908.
 In 1925 she was signed by Fox Studios after an executive spotted her at a ballroom dancing exhibition.
-However, in 1926 Lombard was in a car accident which required surgery to her face.
-Fox Studios then dropped her, after only a few films.
+However, in 1926 Lombard was in a car accident, which required surgery on her face.
+Fox Studios then dropped her after only a few films.
 She was later signed by Pathe Exchange and then by Paramount Pictures.
 She would go on to star in films such as My Man Godfrey (1936) and Made For Each Other (1939).

-As part of Lombard's makeover her naturally dark hair was cut short and dyed a light blonde.
-Later in her career Lombard would dye her hair darker shades of blonde.
+As part of Lombard's makeover, her naturally dark hair was cut short and dyed a light blonde.
+Later in her career, Lombard would dye her hair darker shades of blonde.
 Her naturally thick eyebrows were tweezed into a thin elongated line.
 Lombard also used makeup to disguise the small scar on her face and to correct her slightly crooked nose.
-She did this by highlighting the centre of nose and blending it in with the rest of her makeup.
+She did this by highlighting the centre of her nose and blending it in with the rest of her makeup.

 Greta Garbo was born Greta Gustafsson on 18th September 1905 in Stockholm, Sweden.
 Whilst working in a department store Garbo was asked to model for an advertising campaign which included a short film.
 She later received a scholarship to the Royal Dramatic Theatre School of Sweden.
 Garbo's big break in Sweden came in 1924 when she played the leading role in Mauritz Stiller's Gösta Berlings Saga (The Story of Gösta Berling).
 In 1925 both Garbo and Stiller were offered contracts with MGM.
 Her first film in Hollywood was The Torrent (1926) and she would later be a popular actress in both silent films and "talkies".

-Jean Harlow always maintained that her hair colour was natural; Howard Hughes even offered a $10,000 wager for any hairstylist who could match Harlow's "natural" platinum shade.
-However, as is seen in her before picture Harlow's hair was a darker shade of blonde.
-According to her hairstylist Alfred Pagano, he achieved the platinum shade by dying it with peroxide, ammonia and household bleach.
-(Source: www.theatlantic.com) To maintain the colour her hair was dyed every week and eventually began to fall out.
+Harlow always maintained that her hair colour was natural; Hughes even offered a $10,000 wager for any hairstylist who could match Harlow's "natural" platinum shade.
+However, as is seen in her before picture, Harlow's hair was a darker shade of blonde.
+According to the Atlantic, her hairstylist Alfred Pagano said he achieved the platinum shade by dying it with peroxide, ammonia and household bleach.
+To maintain the colour, her hair was dyed every week and eventually began to fall out.
 There is a prevailing theory that Harlow's constant hair dying with noxious substances may have contributed to her death of kidney failure in 1937.